mranal0/Job-Application-Microservices/README.md

-# Job Application System – From Monolith to Microservices 🚀
+# Job Portal – From Monolith to Microservices 🚀

 This repository documents my **learning journey with Spring Boot**, where I’m building a job application system step by step.